yuzu-emu/yuzu-emu.github.io/site/content/entry/ldn-is-here/index.md

 +++

 Hey there, yuz-ers!
-The MOST awaited feature of yuzu, Local Wireless Multiplayer, is finally here!
+The MOST awaited feature of yuzu, Local Wireless Multiplayer (LDN), is finally here!
 So what are you waiting for?
 Time to grab your friends and jump right in!